yeokm1/pi-radio/README.md

 Currently selected station and volume level.
 With a 3D printed case.

 ![Screen](/photos/muted.jpg)
+The older model using Raspberry Pi 1 B+.
 Muting is possible by pressing the "Select" button.
 Old picture of the previous blue case.

 ![Screen](/photos/ipaddress.jpg)
 Hate the complication of configuring static IP address and remembering it.
 Just get it to display on demand!
 Useful for SSH purposes.
 Old picture of the previous blue case.